 Can I play 6-String Guitar Songs on 12-String Guitar Songs?

-Well, there’s nothing that one can’t do.
+Well, there’s nothing you can’t do.